 After completing ovarian reserve testing, the physician consultation, and deciding to move forward with egg freezing, patients work with their physician and nursing team to determine a timeline of when to start an egg freezing cycle.
 From birth control to the actual freezing of the eggs, the egg freezing cycle is comprised of 5 main steps:

-Birth control pills are used to help follicles grow at the same rate, but can also help with scheduling flexibility.
-We can also use birth control pills to manipulate when the patient wants her ovarian stimulation and egg retrieval to be.
-Upon selecting a retrieval week, we can work backwards to select a start date.
+Birth control pills are used to help follicles grow at the same rate so that their subsequent stimulation can be synchronized but can also help with scheduling flexibility.
+Birth control pills enable us to manipulate when the patient wants their ovarian stimulation and egg retrieval to be.
+Upon selecting a retrieval week, your SGF care team can work backwards to select a start date.

-At the end of the stimulation period, the patient will be instructed to take a “trigger” injection.
-The trigger injection helps the eggs mature, and prepare for the egg retrieval.
+At the end of the stimulation period, the patient will be instructed to take a trigger injection.
+This injection helps the eggs mature and prepares the body for the egg retrieval.

 Two days following the trigger injection, the patient goes to one of SGF’s procedure centers for the egg retrieval.
 This intra-vaginal procedure takes place while the patient is under IV sedation, so they are asleep and pain-free.
-Even though the procedure is relatively quick, because of the anesthesia, it is required that someone is available to drive the patient home.
-This is the only day the patient misses work.
+Even though the procedure is relatively quick, because of the effect of anesthesia, it is required that someone is available to drive the patient home.
+This is the only day the patient would miss work.

-Once retrieved, embryologists evaluate the eggs to determine which ones are mature and freeze only the mature eggs.
+Once retrieved, embryologists evaluate the eggs to determine which ones are matured and will freeze only the matured eggs.
 Eggs are frozen using vitrification, an ultra-rapid cooling process, and are then stored in liquid nitrogen for long-term storage.
 The patient is contacted the following day to let her know how many eggs were frozen.
-Two weeks later, the patient can expect to have her period.
+7-14 days after the retrieval, the patient can expect to have their period.

 On average, each egg freezing patient completes two egg freezing cycles to reach the recommended number of eggs.
 Not every egg will result in a pregnancy when couples try to conceive on their own, and the same truth applies when you freeze your eggs.
-Thus, we recommend that women 37 or younger who have excellent ovarian reserve function freeze between 15 to 20 mature eggs.
-For women over 38, or women at any age with diminished ovarian function, we recommend freezing 25 to 30 eggs.
-This provides the patient with multiple attempts to conceive if unsuccessful.
+Thus, SGF recommends that women 37 or younger who have excellent ovarian reserve function freeze between 15 to 20 matured eggs.
+For women over 37, or women at any age with diminished ovarian function, we recommend freezing 25 to 30 eggs.
+This provides the patient with multiple attempts to conceive.